Are you constantly scratching your head?

 Here are some of the possible causes.

-The allergic reaction occurs after you’ve touched something of been exposed to a foreign substance.
+The allergic reaction occurs after you’ve touched something of being exposed to a foreign substance.

 As a reaction, your body releases inflammatory chemicals that can make the skin feel irritated and itchy.

-In terms of scabs on scalp, the reaction might be a response to products like shampoo, jewelry, hair dye, or materials like latex .
+In terms of scabs, the reaction might be a response to products like shampoo, jewelry, hair dye, or materials like latex 3.

 Just remember not to scratch these dry patches, as you might worsen the condition and cause bleeding.